-The Celer Network team consist of highly experienced founders who are each accomplish academically, having received PhDs from UC Berkeley, Princeton University, and MIT.
+The Celer Network team consists of highly experienced founders who are each accomplished academically, having received PhDs from UC Berkeley, Princeton University, and MIT.

 Mo Dongm, Co-Founder: Before founding Celer, he was the founding engineer and product manager at Veriflow, working on formal network verification.
 He is an expert in applying algorithmic game theory to protocol design and teaches full-stack smart contract courses.